Eight questions to help decide if university is your next step

 7. Can you do things differently?

-Going to university doesn’t have to mean you need to follow the standard route of moving to a new town and becoming a full-time student – there are different and more flexible ways to get a degree which may suit you better.
+Going to university doesn’t mean you need to move to a new town and become a full-time student – there are different and more flexible ways to get a degree which may suit you better.
 You could:

 - Study at your local university and live at home